Tools-2 icon

-To communicate with the Adyen API you should submit HTTP POST requests to corresponding endpoints.
+To communicate with our API, you submit HTTP requests to corresponding endpoints.
 These endpoints differ for test and live accounts, and also depend on the data format (SOAP, JSON, or FORM) you use to submit data to the Adyen payments platform.

 On the API URLs and Response page, you can see the configured data centres and prefixes for your company account.